Lypsilonx/Game-of-Intrigue/data.typ

-  "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to make the [C] player pay a fine to you.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you can discard [X] illegal cards from your hand.", "Rebrand": "When announced you can discard [X] legal cards from your hand.", "Defence": "When announced you are immune to Threat cards up to a Value of [X].", )
+  "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to make the [C] player pay a fine to you.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you can discard [X] illegal card_s from your hand.", "Rebrand": "When announced you can discard [X] legal card_s from your hand.", "Defence": "When announced you are immune to Threat cards up to a Value of [X].", )